astronomer/airflow-guides/guides/google-composer-comparison.md

 ## Key Differences
 ### Python Version
 The first thing you’ll notice if you try to run the same dags in Astronomer and Composer is that some unexpected errors get thrown depending on what version of Python you’re using.
-This is because the version of Python that Astronomer ships with is Python 3.6 while Composer uses [Python 2.7](https://stackoverflow.com/questions/50122366/how-do-i-select-my-airflow-or-python-version-with-cloud-composer).
+This is because the version of Python that Astronomer ships with is Python 3.6 while Composer uses [Python 2.7](https://stackoverflow.com/questions/50122366/how-do-i-select-my-airflow-or-python-version-with-cloud-composer) (as of Aug 23, 2018).
 It’s reasonable to expect that there is still a hefty amount of Python 2 based code floating around out there but given Python 3 has seen wider adoption since coming out about 10 years ago and Python 2’s [“End of Life” date is Jan 1, 2020](https://pythonclock.org), Astronomer decided to go with Python 3.

 ### Python Packages
 As soon as you `astro airflow init` a new project, a requirements.txt file with be created for you to add any package at any version that's needed to run your dags.
 If you want to pull in a distributed package on Github but not on PyPi, you can specify the repo and pull it in directly.